Effective: September 2004

 - Visitors who require parking for a period of time longer than 30 minutes may park in any available space other than reserved and handicapped spaces (unless of course, the visitor displays a handicapped permit).

-- Visitors are subject to the same regulations under IV; B and C as
+- Visitors are subject to the same regulations under IV; B and C as students and employees,

 - Short Term Parking: